mfaustin/ProjectTwo558/data_channel_is_world.md

 ### Boosted Tree Model

+Boosting is a general method whereby decision trees are grown sequentially using residuals (the differences between observed values and predicted values of a variable) as the response.
+Initial prediction values start at 0 for all combinations of predictors, so that the first set of residuals matches the observed values in our data.
+To mitigate low bias and high variance, contributions from subsequent trees are scaled with a shrinkage parameter, *λ*.
+The value of this parameter is generally small (0.01 or 0.001), which results in slow tree growth and tampers overfitting (James et al., 2021).

 ``` r
 # Seeing "Error in summary.connection(connection) : invalid connection"
 # if I don't re-allocate cores for parallel computing